 The church at Llanfihangel is small and barn-like, but despite its remote position it attracts a steady stream of visitors wanting to follow up the story of Mari Jones.
 There is a small exhibition in the vestry.
 The site of the family home lies a few hundred yards beyond the church.
 It was called Tyn-y-Ddol and today there is a memorial obelisk, surrounded by a stone wall to mark the location.
 Those most eager to enter into the spirit of the story often repeat the walk, starting from here.
 They can be guaranteed idyllic scenery for their journey, but not necessarily idyllic weather!

 The famous walk took place in 1800.
 It was a route done regularly by others in the area, including Mari's own father, who would walk to Bala on a Saturday evening, staying overnight to hear the Methodist preachers in the market place on Sunday and then walk home.
-Mari's mother put some bread and cheese in a bag, and also her clogs, suggesting that at least part of the walk was done barefoot.
-The clogs would be neede for meeting the minister.
+Mari's mother put some bread and cheese in a bag, and also her clogs, suggesting that much of the walk was done barefoot.
+The clogs would be needed for meeting the minister.

 Situated on the shores of Llyn Tegid (better known to tourists as Lake Bala), the town is best known for the life and ministry of the Rev. Thomas Charles (1755-1814).
 Born at Abercywyn, near St Clears in Carmarthenshire, Charles was converted under the ministry of Daniel Rowland at Newchapel in 1773.
 He studied for the Anglican ministry at Llandowror and then at Oxford University.